sleekmason/Lilidog/README.md

 You can also right-click on any image you choose from the file manager to set as background wallpaper.
 Other right-click options for images include rotation and copying to ~/Pictures.wallpapers.
 A random wallpaper toggle is included.

+- Icons - The Breeze icon set comes installed as default.
+Papirus and Gnome icon sets both have menu install entries as well.
+Both menu options provide for a variety of different colors to choose from.
+There is an extra script to provide even more Papirus theme colors if interested.
+(24 in total for now.)

 - Grub background changer opens a window to choose your own images.
 Lilidog ships with six to give you an intitial choice before finding your own to add to the collection.